-When you arrive in Spain, chances are you’ll be asking yourself that eternal question: by when do I need to register my car in order to be able to drive in Spain?
+When you arrive in Spain, chances are you’ll be asking yourself that eternal question: what's the process for registering a car in Spain in order to be able to drive in the country?
 The Directorate General of Traffic is somewhat categorical about driving rules in Spain, since it requires all cars driven on Spanish territory to be registered by all persons or entities resident in the country.

 You’ve decided to move to Spain and after thinking it over, you decide to bring your car with you.
 Insurance

 companies that operate in Spain only offer policies and coverage for cars with national registration, so the first

 step toward driving your car in Spain is changing over its registration.

 How much does registering a car in Spain cost?

 There are a fair number of formalities to take care of and prices vary significantly depending on the vehicle

 model and its current value, whether it is new or second hand, and whether it is located within or outside